The Diamond Brothers

-Structure and genre

-A notable part of the series is that, although the first three books were written and published in the late 1980s and early 1990s, and the short stories and the fourth novel have since continued into the 2000s, 2010s and 2020s, Nick and Tim always remain roughly the same age (14 and 28 respectively), existing along a floating timeline, while London and life around them have changed with the times.
-For instance, the newer stories feature Oyster Cards and computers and mobile technology, whereas the older stories feature parts of London that have since disappeared, cultural habits that have long since been outlawed, such as smoking inside offices, and older technology.
-This gives the series a very anachronistic feel, which further bolsters its absurdist nature.
-A unique example of this anachronistic nature can be seen in the American publications, because when the series was released in the North American market, the currency was inexplicably changed even though stories and the locations remained the same, therefore having Nick and Tim pay for everything in dollars instead of pounds despite them living in London.

 Novels

 The Falcon's Malteser (1986)

-In The Diamond Brothers in… The Falcon's Malteser (1986), Tim Diamond (whose real name is Herbert Simple) is hired to protect a mysterious box of Maltesers by a vertically-challenged man called Johnny Naples.
-The next day, Johnny Naples is found dead, Tim is somehow framed for the crime, his much smarter and younger brother Nick gets the box of Maltesers, and every crook in town is out to get them.
+In The Diamond Brothers in...
+The Falcon's Malteser (1986), Tim Diamond (whose real name is Herbert Simple) is hired to protect a mysterious box of Maltesers by a vertically challenged man called Johnny Naples.
+The next day, Johnny Naples is found dead.
+Tim is somehow framed for the crime, his much smarter and younger brother Nick gets the box of Maltesers, and every crook in town is out to get them.
 The title and plot of the novel are in part a spoof of The Maltese Falcon.

 Public Enemy Number Two (1987)

-In The Diamond Brothers in… Public Enemy Number Two (1987), Nick Diamond is once again thrust into danger by being framed for a jewel heist he didn’t commit, so that he’ll be forced to go undercover as a jewel thief to find out the true identity of an unknown master criminal known only as "the Fence".
+In The Diamond Brothers in...
+Public Enemy Number Two (1987), Nick Diamond is once again thrust into danger by being framed for a jewel heist he didn't commit, so that he'll be forced to go undercover as a jewel thief to find out the true identity of an unknown master criminal known only as "the Fence".
 To do that, he needs to befriend a very unstable teenage crook called Johnny Powers.
 Meanwhile, Tim has been hired to find a Ming vase called the Purple Peacock that has been stolen from the British Museum, whilst also having to help Nick and Johnny break out of prison.
-The title is a both a reference and a spoof on the term public enemy number one.
+The title is a both a reference to and a spoof on the term public enemy number one.